Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 1. Learn to be content

 But godliness with contentment is great gain.
 For we brought nothing into this world, and we can take nothing out of it.
 But if we have food and clothing, we will be content with that.
 People who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge men into ruin and destruction.
-For the love of money is a root of all kinds of evil.
+For the love of money is the root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.
 (1 Timothy 6:6-10)

 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
-I have learned the secret of being content in any and every situation, whether living in plenty or in want.
+I have learned the secret of being content in any and every situation, whether living in plenty or want.
 (Philippians 4:11-12)